 - Goblins are good with Alchemy and get better effects from their own potions.

-Blood Elves - With Cataclysm the Blood Elves became Warriors
+Blood Elves - With Cataclysm the Blood Elves were allowed in the Warrior class.

 - Arcane Torrent restores some rage and silences nearby opponents for 3 seconds, players for 2.
 This makes it a pretty useful ability every 2 min.

 - Increased enchanting skill